YGGDRASIL-STUDIO/BJDNielSounds/BJDNielKalimba/README.md

 **BJDNielKalimba** is one of the **BJDNielSounds** collection created with BJD **Niel**, a witch, session player and psychotherapist for GoldRock.

+>_The villagers have changed their attitudes about **Niel** since **Tracey** began to get sick.
+As slowly, little by little.
+But after **Jeanne** comes to the village to take care of the Tracey, the villagers do kind to Niel again._
+>
+>_Niel realized that people's kindness is not for her.
+But she didn't think anything.
+Because her father is dying, she did her best to take care of her father with Jeanne._
+>
+>_But, despite their efforts, the father eventually passed away._

 _[Continue in the next chapter...](https://github.com/YGGDRASIL-STUDIO/BJDNielSounds/tree/main/BJDNielRajiao)_

 ## Specification